 HBD, Forsooth!

-Sometime between odd hours and 6 AM on 11th Dec, my wife called out “Happy Birthday” in her sleep, I said, “Thank You”, I think we smiled at each other and that was that.
-The horror started around 6.15 AM when a batchmate, not much of a friend but almost-human all the same, wrote the momentous legend in a rather large batchmates’ Whatsappp group, “HBD, Mani”.
-And all hell broke loose with batchmates of myriad descriptions inflicting me with vacuous messages exhorting me to achieve the impossible in my remaining life span which they wished would go on forever.
-“Live forever and keep spreading sunshine like you always do”, “We rejoice with you as you celebrate your birthday today.
-The very best is yet to come” and “May your special day be filled with all the good things that you deserve, and may all your wishes come true”.
-Indeed!
-Just because some aged guys with nothing much to do except issuing idle decrees that I should now tread the path leading to all good things, I now had to laboriously write a damn acknowledgement to all of them.
+Sometime between the small hours and 6 AM on 11th December, my wife called out “Happy Birthday” in her sleep.
+I murmured “Thank you” in return.
+I think we smiled at each other and the moment drifted away.
+The horror began around 6.15 AM when a batchmate, not much of a friend but almost human all the same, posted the momentous announcement “HBD, Mani” in a rather large batchmates’ WhatsApp group.
+That one message was enough to unleash an avalanche.
+Suddenly, batchmates of every description began inflicting me with vacuous greetings, all of them exhorting me to achieve the impossible in my remaining lifespan, which they generously wished would go on forever.
+Messages like “Live forever and keep spreading sunshine like you always do,” “We rejoice with you as you celebrate your birthday today.
+The very best is yet to come,” and “May your special day be filled with all the good things that you deserve, and may all your wishes come true,” flooded the screen.
+Indeed.
+Just because a bunch of ageing gentlemen with nothing better to do decided to issue these idle decrees about the glorious path I must now tread, I was suddenly duty-bound to sit up and laboriously type out a thank-you note to each of them.

-Looking at my dilemma, someone suggested that I should keep my birthday hidden on Facebook and similar platforms so I would have only friends who actually remembered my birthday poke me that day.
-Well, first of all, I like them poking me but not particularly on my birthday.
-And what?
-I now need Facebook to uncover my real friends.
+Seeing this perennial dilemma, someone suggested I hide my birthday on Facebook and similar platforms so only those who truly remembered would poke me on the day.
+Well, first things first—I do like them poking me, just not specifically on my birthday.
+And really, do I need Facebook to conduct a census of my real friends?
+No, thank you.
 Not for me.

-This catharsis of sorts does not include you, dear reader, if you were impolite enough to wish me a happy birthday.
+This little catharsis, dear reader, does not include you, especially if you were kind (or impolite) enough to wish me a happy birthday.
 You are excused and excluded.
-And, in spite of all the angst I hold against these HBD types, I did appreciate some of the messages this time round.
-I do not know if they were original or recirculated but liked reading them.
-Some samples:
+And despite all the angst I nurse against these HBD types, I must admit I did appreciate some of the messages that came in this time.
+I have no idea whether they were original creations or recycled gems, but I enjoyed reading them.
+A few samples:

-Kind of Happy Birthday, pal!
+- Kind of Happy Birthday, pal!
 They say age is just a number.
-For you, it’s a really really big number.
+For you, it is a really, really big number.

-You’re finally old enough where your hair loss is no longer premature.
+- You are finally old enough that your hair loss is no longer premature.
 Enjoy your birthday!

-I know you don’t like birthdays, but, good news, there probably aren’t many left.
-So as long as you’re still around, make the most of it.
+- I know you do not like birthdays, but good news: there probably aren’t many left.
+So as long as you are still around, make the most of it.
 Happy birthday!

-Come to think about it, what’s this fuss about birthdays.
-For a child it is an excuse to celebrate with friends and family and the parents plan for it with the child immersed in blissful anticipation.
-A birthday is a day as good any.
-But since you cannot do it every day, the concept of birthdays was invented.
-Adults do not need an occasion to celebrate and even if they do, why make it so presumptuous as to have it on a day when you were ushered in the world.
+Come to think of it, what is all this fuss about birthdays anyway?
+For a child, it is merely an excuse to celebrate with friends and family, while the parents plan everything with the little one floating in blissful anticipation.
+A birthday is, after all, a day like any other.
+But since you cannot celebrate every day, the concept of birthdays had to be invented.
+Adults hardly need an occasion to celebrate, and even if they do, why choose something as presumptuous as the day you were ushered into the world?

-Let me turn to the bard in Antony and Cleopatra.
-It is Cleopatra’s birth day, she is looking or an opportunity to celebrate but Antony is pissed off due to the spiteful visit of Caesar’s messenger.
-He somehow gets a new wind and orders for all wine pitchers to be filled up.
-A forsaken Cleopatra is delighted and says, It is my birthday.
+Let me turn to the Bard in Antony and Cleopatra.
+It happens to be Cleopatra’s birthday.
+She is looking for an opportunity to celebrate, but Antony is already pissed off by the spiteful visit of Caesar’s messenger.
+Then Antony suddenly gets a second wind and orders all the wine pitchers to be filled.
+The previously forsaken Cleopatra is delighted and says, It is my birthday.
 I had thought t’ have held it poor; but since my lord Is Antony again, I will be Cleopatra.”
-Meaning that birthday or no birthday, she is more happy celebrating Antony’s change of disposition.
+In other words, birthday or no birthday, she is far happier celebrating Antony’s change of disposition.

 Na thā kuchh to ḳhudā thā kuchh na hotā to ḳhudā hotā